ABOUT

 For Dr. Smaw, these questions are not only matters of inquiry but also occasions for advocacy and action.
 As a Mellon Academic Leadership Fellow, awarded in recognition of outstanding humanities faculty, Dr. Smaw also serves as Special Assistant to the Provost where he will be overseeing the implementation of the college’s strategic initiatives.

 The spectrum of topics that Dr. Smaw addresses in his articles and essays reflects his broad intellectual repertoire in both his academic and public scholarship.
-He has written on issues ranging from the ethics of pediatric heart transplants and African philosophical traditions to restorative justice and critical race theory.
+He has written on issues ranging from the ethics of pediatric heart transplants and philosophy of law to political philosophy and human rights.
 Dr. Smaw earned his Ph.D. in Philosophy of Law and Human Rights from the University of Kentucky, where he received the University of Kentucky Outstanding Research Award.
 Afterward, he completed a post-doctoral fellowship in International Human Rights at the University of Massachusetts.
 He also holds an M.A. in History of Philosophy and a second master’s degree in the Philosophy of Science and African Philosophy from Ohio University.
+He earned his bachelor’s degree in humanities from the Pennsylvania State University.